Thursday, 18 August 2016

 • low in salt

-• near the bottom of the ocean food chain and free of damaging levels of mercury & other sea toxins
+• near the bottom of the ocean food chain and relatively free of damaging levels of mercury & other sea toxins

 • sustainably fished